BosqueLanguage/bosquelanguage.github.io/_posts/2025-09-25-trustworthy-agents.md

 The final step toward truly trustworthy agentic behavior is to expose the validation tools directly to the agent during their planning process as an online feedback loop.
 This allows agents to reason about their own plans and introspect on their actions.
 Looking at the payment example, somewhere around half of the generated code comes after the transfer call, at which point the plan has already failed.
 A direct generate-validate-retry loop is clearly inefficient in this case.
 Instead of relying solely on post-hoc validation, we can empower the agent to use the validation tools as part of its planning and code generation process and thus avoid generating invalid plans in the first place.

-In our example the agent would be able to run the validation tool before an API call is added to the partial plan to see if the call is valid and if not, what needs to be done before the call can be made.
+In our example the agent would be able to run the validation tool before an API call is added to the partial plan to see if the call is valid and, if not, what needs to be done before the call can be made.
 The code below shows a hypothetical agent & tool chain-of-thought, tool use, and response.
 ```
 let request = payments.search(user="Tom", memo="lunch");
 let amt = agent.query<Decimal>(request.asText(), "What is half of the lunch bill?");